incubyte/incubyte.github.io/content/blog/angular-provider.md

 type = ""
 +++

-# Provider
-A provider is an instruction to the Dependency Injection system on how to obtain a value for a dependency.
-Most of the time, these dependencies are services that you create and provide
+Angular Provider is like a command to Angular Dependency Injection system regarding how to get an object/instance for a particular dependency.

-Angular Providers allows us to register classes, functions, or values (dependencies) with the Angular Dependency Injection system.
+This helps us to register dependencies, like classes or functions or even values with the Angular Dependency Injection system.

 **Now you must be wondering what on earth is the Angular Dependency Injection system?**

-{{< figure src="/images/2022/08/dependency-injection.png" height="300px" width="300px">}}

 # Dependency Injection

+Let's first see what is a Dependency.

 **Dependency** is a service or an object that a class needs to perform its function.